 First things first – does running build muscle?

 Distance running can help to build lean quads and calves, but is not likely to help you build larger muscles.
-You’ll often see more powerful-looking muscles on sprinters because the body is looking for all the strength it can find to propel it quickly forward.
+You’ll often see more powerful-looking muscles on sprinters because the body is looking for all the strength it can find to propel it quickly forward (and they train heavy weights to assist that).

 The body wants to remain lean for distance running because less to carry means it’s more efficient.